Rafibarides/Rafibarides/README.md

 # Hi there, I'm Rafi 👋

-🎵 Music Producer | 🎨 Designer | 💻 Full-Stack Developer
+🎨 Product and UI/UX Designer | 💻 Full-Stack Developer

 I'm passionate about building creative digital experiences, from sound to code.
 Check out my projects below and feel free to connect with me!